 Transportation - Gas and tolls, but NOT rental cars.
 Receipts are required for both and you are expected to fill the tank before and after the trip.
 We will not reimburse based on mileage alone.
 All members (students and non-students) are eligible for transportation reimbursement.

 Activity Fees - Up to $20/person/day (3 day maximum).
 If the activity cost is less than $20, you will be reimbursed the entire amount.
 To receive an activity fee reimbursement the member must be a current student or get approval from the club president, treasurer, and faculty advisor.
 Car rental will be considered as an activity fee with prior approval by an officer.
+Food/restaurants are not generally activity fees.

 Training - Members can be reimbursed for individual training sessions, as per the activity fee reimbursement policy (training should clearly benefit the club and be preannounced).
 Should a more advanced and expensive training be desired discuss with club officers.